Meet the Team!

 Wren James (founder)

-Wren is the founder of the Climate Fiction Writers League, editor of the anthology Future Hopes: Hopeful stories in a time of climate change, and a member of the Society of Authors’ Sustainability Committee.
-They work as a consultant on climate storytelling for museums, production companies, major brands and publishers, with a focus on optimism and hope.
-They run a Queer Writers group in Coventry.
+Wren is a story consultant on Netflix’s Heartstopper, which was awarded an Emmy for Outstanding Writing.
+Also a RLF Royal Fellow, Wren is the founder of the Climate Fiction Writers League and member of the Society of Authors’ Sustainability steering Committee.
+They work as a consultant on climate storytelling with a focus on providing optimism and hope.

 Wren’s writing has been described as ‘gripping romantic sci-fi’ by the Wall Street Journal and ‘a strange, witty, compulsively unpredictable read which blows most of its new YA-suspense brethren out of the water’ by Entertainment Weekly.

 Wren was born in 1992, and has a Masters degree from the University of Nottingham, where they studied Chemistry and Physics.
-They have taught creative writing for Coventry University, WriteMentor, and Writing West Midlands.
-Follow them on Instagram @wrenjameswriter
+They run a Queer Writers group in Coventry.
+Follow them on Instagram & TikTok at @wrenjameswriter or find out more at wrenjames.co.uk.

 Jamie Wardour